Forward and Reverse Proxy in System Design

 • When SSL encryption is used, the reverse proxy must handle SSL certificates, which can be challenging to manage if there are many backend servers with different SSL configurations.

-Thanks to Navtosh for his contribution in creating the first version of this content.
-If you have any queries/doubts/feedback, please write us at contact@enjoyalgorithms.com.
-Enjoy learning, Enjoy system design, Enjoy algorithms!
+If you have any query or feedback, please write us at contact@enjoyalgorithms.com.
+Enjoy learning, Enjoy system design!

 More from EnjoyAlgorithms